-- P.1 Coordinate with the City of Pinole to ensure that District interests are protected in plans for the Doidge-Wright Estate and when development proposals for the area are being formulated (including urban/wildland interface setbacks on private land). - P2 Coordinate with Pinole on the planning and management of Pinole Valley Park to limit the risk of wildfire, public encroachment, and degradation of views in the area. - P3P2 Coordinate with the City of Pinole on the development of neighborhood connectors to the Bay Area Ridge Trail.
+- P.1 Coordinate with the City of Pinole to ensure that District interests are protected in plans for the Doidge-Wright Estate and when development proposals for the area are being formulated (including urban/wildland interface setbacks on private land). - P.2 Coordinate with the City of Pinole on the development of neighborhood connectors to the Bay Area Ridge Trail.